T-Mobile Video Calling is a feature that's built in as part of the dialer on some T-Mobile phones.

 - Video Calling only works with domestic T-Mobile numbers; it doesn't work with international numbers.
 However, it will work for T-Mobile customers on Wi-Fi in another country.

 This feature uses high-speed data.
 Because of the bandwidth needed to make a video call, once you exceed your high-speed data limit, you won't be able to use Video Calling again until your next billing cycle.
 If you want, you can always change your service to add more high-speed data.
-Or, you can switch to T-Mobile ONE.
+Or, you can switch to Magenta.
 Or, connect over Wi-Fi and you won't use any of your data.

 To check if your phone supports T-Mobile Video Calling, find your phone in our Devices space and look under Calling, Contacts & Calendar.
 If your phone supports it, there will be a T-Mobile Video Calling section.